rajohan/GenConfigs/README.md

 ## Generate configs for a project

-Generates configs for eslint, prettier, stylelint and adds ignore files.
+Auto generate configs for eslint, prettier, stylelint and adds ignore files.

-Both JavaScript and TypeScript is supported.
+---

+### Usage
-Usage: run `npx gen-configs` in the projects root folder and follow the CLI steps.
+> Run `npx gen-configs` in the projects root folder and follow the CLI steps.

+**Note:** All dependencies will be installed automatically and tsconfig.json is also created when TypeScript is selected.

+---

+### Available configs
+* JavaScript
+* TypeScript
+* React
+* next.js
+---

+### Eslint plugins

+* eslint-plugin-import
+* eslint-plugin-simple-import-sort
+* eslint-plugin-unicorn
+* eslint-plugin-react
+* eslint-plugin-react-hooks
+* eslint-plugin-react-redux

+---

+### Stylelint plugins

+* stylelint-config-prettier
+* stylelint-config-rational-order
+* stylelint-config-standard
+* stylelint-no-unsupported-browser-features
+* stylelint-order
+* stylelint-scss